ahmeterdem1/SSL-Messager/README.md

 logically, there shouldn't be any errors in the server.
 Server just abruptly saves the file after 5 seconds then continues to listen normally.
 I have no idea why this happens.
 I think we need to get rid of the 5 second rule or we need to add a shutdown protocol just like normal ftp.

+#### Logging security (Major)

+If the user encounters an error that is loggable in the perfect spot, like the AUTH or PUT query that would include their password, password gets logged in plain text.
+That is a major security issue. but it is easy to solve.

+Still, UserError.txt is in the protected file list.
+No injection is believed to be able to download that file.
+Yet.

+#### Usernames (solved)

+Users having names like commands; quit, toggle, etc. may result in problems. ":" character is not in the allowed list though.

+The reason is the same as above in the "Users" section.
+It is solved now.

+#### Command timing

+This only occures for upload-download commands, and results in an OSError.
+When somebody uploads a file to someone else, and this person starts downloading at the same time, the created and still being filled file gets deleted.
+This raises an OSError.
+Everybody gets kicked but the server continues to function.
+Probable solution to this is to queue these two commands for target pairs.
+But still, it is very improbable that this will occur.
+Increased amount of people in the server does not increase the probability of this happening.
+This only happens when the receiver and the sender initiates the given commands at the same time.
+There are always 1 receiver and 1 sender.

+#### Uploads

+Some file types don't get sent properly.
+These include .mp4 and .exe files.
+There may be more.
+Disabling these extensions is the short answer.
+I have no idea about the proper answer yet.

+Probably will disable some other extensions for security reasons, e.g. .bat, .sh, .s, .o, ...